Geometry Chapter 4 Congruence Exercise 4 Solved Example Problems

 Hence, ∠A = ∠Q, ∠C = ∠P and ∠B = ∠R.

-∠A = ∠Q, ∠C = ∠P and ∠B = ∠R angles are same among the two triangles
+∠A = ∠Q, ∠C = ∠P and ∠B = ∠R angles are the same among the two triangles

 Example 3.
 Justify with reasons whether the two triangles are congruent or not.